 (A) Expedited Loans Reserve.
 A reserve of $2 million will be established to fund expedited loans.
 The Director may increase the cap on this reserve.
 Individual urgent repair loans are limited to $150,000.
 The maximum amount available for a single emergency loan is $1.85 million.
 Emergency loans and urgent repair loans will be awarded in rank order.
 Unused funds still remaining in the expedited loan reserve on May 31 of the program year can be reallocated to the CWSRF general fund.

 (B) Small Community Reserve.
 A maximum of 15% of the total CWSRF monies will be available in each program year for allocation to small community loans.
-Local community, design and construction projects eligible within this reserve will be awarded loans in rank order.
+Local community, design or construction projects eligible within this reserve will be awarded loans in rank order.

 (i) Each project allocation from this reserve will be for not more than the greater of $750,000 or 25% of the reserve, until all eligible small community requests have been allocated funds.
 If reserve funds still remain on March 1st of the program year, these remaining funds may be allocated to any unfunded portions of a small community loan request in the order the loan agreements were executed;